Anyone may lodge a complaint/report an alleged corrupt conduct in the following manner;

 - by filling-in the online complaint form on ACCS' website

 Before making a complaint regarding suspected corrupt conduct, confirm that the matter falls within the ACCS jurisdiction.
-More details about the definition of corrupt conduct are found in the About Corruption
+More details about the definition of corrupt conduct are found in the About Corruption section.

 Checklist for reporting suspected corrupt conduct